metin-yat/le-helper-snippets/README.md

 # pcdAugmentation.py
 Point Cloud Augmentation.
 Just resizing xyz.
-I do not recommend if you have a big point clouds. e.g. I had 37 pcd before and I got 4736 with 11gb size.
+I do not recommend if you have a big point clouds. e.g. I had 37 pcd before and I got 4736 pcd with total of 11gb size.